MathsJam/mathsjam-site/gathering/uk/archive/2020/index.md

 Francis shares some hints on how to build a Soma cube, from John Conway et al.'s, and using the Somap.

 - [The SOMAP](https://www.fam-bundgaard.dk/SOMA/NEWS/N030518.HTM)

+### Saturday night tables

+Among the activities people could participate in on Saturday evening were a Jeopardy! quiz run by [the Chalkdust team](http://www.chalkdustmagazine.com), a live version of the [Mathematical Objects podcast](http://www.aperiodical.com/podcasts/mathematical-objects) and a table playing [Fractal tic tac toe](http://www.rimosco.it/tris_frattale/).

 ## SUNDAY